JulieKent/BootCamp_Final-Project4-ML/README.md

 Aims:
 1. Assess if a machine learning model would be effective in predicting contact centre volume based on DIFOT (delivered in full and on time) Scores.
-2. Create visualisations on the correlation bewteen call centre volume and DIFOT.
+2. Create visualisations on the correlation between call centre volume and DIFOT.
 3. Assess other metrics including, volume by media type, volume by media type at each half hour interval, volume by reason.

 If contact centre volume can be predicted to a reasonable degree of accuracy, the business can be more effective in the allocation of resources in the contact centre to ensure adherence to required SLAs and KPIs.